INGREDIENTS:

 Pressure cook the lentils along with bottle gourd, salt and turmeric powder for 1-2 whistles.
 Let the pressure drop naturally.

-Heat 1 tbsp oil in a heavy bottomed pan and add soya chunks.
-Shallow fry them till they turn light brown.
+Heat 1 tbsp oil in a heavy-bottomed pan and add the soya chunks.
+Shallow-fry them till they turn light brown.
 Remove and keep aside.

-In the same pan heat 3 tbsp oil and add cumin seeds.
-When they splutter add bay leaves, cloves and green cardamom.
+In the same pan, heat 3 tbsp of oil and add cumin seeds.
+When they splutter, add bay leaves, cloves and green cardamom.

-Add sliced onions, and sauté till they are light golden brown.
+Add sliced onions, and sauté until they are light golden brown.
 Add ginger-garlic paste and mix well.
 Add tomatoes and cook till mushy.

 Add sugar, green chili paste, turmeric powder, red chili powder and coriander powder.
 Cook till the oil oozes out.